What Size Hail Damages a Roof? 1-Inch, Quarter-Size & 2-Inch Hail Explained

 What Size Hail Will Damage a Roof?

 A simple hail size comparison helps explain what size hail can damage a roof.
-Pea size hail (around 0.25 inch) rarely causes damage, while quarter size hail (1 inch) can start affecting shingles.
-Golf ball size hail (around 1.75 inches) often leads to visible roof damage.
+Pea-sized hail (around 0.25 inch) rarely causes damage, while quarter-sized hail (1 inch) can start affecting shingles.
+Golf ball-sized hail (around 1.75 inches) often leads to visible roof damage.

 Roof age plays a big role at the 1-inch mark.
-It may not visibly damage newer roofs but can accelerate granule loss on shingles that are 5+ years old.
-A hail size damage chart helps visualize why the same storm affects neighboring homes differently.
+It may not visibly damage newer roofs, but it can accelerate granule loss on shingles that are 5+ years old.

 Small hail under 1 inch usually does not cause immediate visible damage.
 However, repeated storms on the same roof can gradually loosen granules and weaken the shingle surface, even without a single severe event.
 On roofs older than 10 to 15 years, even pea-sized hail can accelerate wear that was already progressing.
 The real risk with small hail is cumulative.
 One storm may look harmless, but three or four over a few years can shorten the roof’s useful life by years.
 This is why older roofs should be checked after any hailstorm, regardless of hail size.